 During the detoxification process, the body metabolizes all the Adderall present in the body.
 Although beneficial, the process isn’t easy.
 Since the body has become accustomed to the presence of Adderall, suddenly eliminating the drug shocks the body and triggers symptoms of withdrawal.
 As time passes, the brain and body restabilize themselves.
 Once the brain and body have re-learned how to function without Adderall, individuals can begin addiction treatment.

 Most addiction treatment programs offer either inpatient or outpatient programs.
 Inpatient rehabilitation requires individuals to live onsite at the facility while they receive treatment.
 Outpatient treatment programs are more flexible.
 These programs allow individuals to live at home or in sober housing and travel back and forth for treatment sessions.
 We specialize in outpatient addiction treatment.
-Depending on an individual’s specific needs, they can enroll in our outpatient, intensive outpatient, and partial hospitalization programs.
+Depending on an individual’s specific needs, they can enroll in our outpatient, half-day treatment, and full-day treatment programs.